JohnDing1995/run-shepherd-test/README.md

 ## Usage
 ### I. Prepare A+
 1. Set up `A+` main server according to [here](https://apluslms.github.io/guides/quick/).
-2. Add lti service in [Django admin](http://127.0.0.1:8000/admin/external_services/ltiservice/add/).This link only works after you run `A+` on the localhost Username/Password: `root`.
-The setting should be as same as this screenshot.
+2. Add lti service in [Django admin](http://127.0.0.1:8000/admin/external_services/ltiservice/add/).
+This link only works after you run `A+` on the localhost
+3. Username and Password for A+: `root`.
+4. The setting should be as same as this screenshot: Consumer Key: `Bleks2FiObiMpd5C` Consumer secret `uf7OtOjcCclxGZBzzRoll87vledSK8cK3koL6BRCSwelICYIc8eyG56qxDJKtV6l`

 ![lti](img/lti.png)